Top 15 Sensor Types Being Used Most By IoT Application Development Companies

 There are two basic level measurement types:

-Both CCD and CMOS imagers use metal-oxide semiconductors, having the same degree of sensitivity to light, and no inherent quality difference
+Although each types of sensors in IoT use different technology to capture images, both CCD and CMOS imagers use metal-oxide semiconductors, having the same degree of sensitivity to light, and no inherent quality difference

 They are also implemented in improved security systems, where images help capture details about the perpetrator.

 In the retail industry, these sensors collect customer data, helping businesses get a better insight into who is visiting their store; race, gender, and age are only some of the functional parameters that retail owners get by using these IoT sensors.